By: Katrina Roe

 Article supplied with thanks to Hope Media.

-About the Author: Katrina is a radio announcer, Mum and children’s book Author.
+About the Author: Katrina is a writer, radio presenter, children’s book author, and mother of three.